Mini Pearl Logger Kit

 This kit does not include any sensors other than the temperature sensor built into the real time clock.
 Several types of environmental sensors can be added to your order from this page.

-The Arduino Pro Mini does not have a USB port (that's why it can last so long on batteries), so programming the Arduino requires an FTDI USB to serial adapter or cable (one example) which is not included in the kit.
+The Arduino Pro Mini does not have a USB port (that's why it can last so long on batteries), so programming the Arduino requires an FTDI USB to serial adapter or cable which is not included in the kit.
 An FTDI adapter is available as an add-on purchase.

 An included LED can be programmed to flash red, green, or blue when the sketch completes certain tasks.
 This is intended for use during programming (e.g., debugging) and for confirming that the logger is working just before field deployment.
 If all looks good, the LED should be disconnected so it does not use extra battery power.
 Installing the LED is optional, but is very helpful especially if you remove the LEDs on the modules to save power.